voskanyan069/ChessGame/README.md

   - ~~Move piece in both clients boards~~
   - ~~Add loop in game~~
 - ~~Implement hittable King~~
-- Implement checkmate
-- Close session when one of players leave room
 - ~~Allow to join other players when someone press not ready~~
 - ~~Add GetRooms() rpc~~
 - ~~Close session when signal received (ctrl-c, termination)~~